 An effort to elevate the teaching and assessment of essential skills in our schools

-BEST is a dynamic group of teachers and leaders in four New Hampshire school districts (Laconia, Rochester, Sanborn and Souhegan), the New Hampshire Learning Initiative (NHLI), the Center for Innovation in Education (CIE), the New Hampshire Department of Education, KnowledgeWorks and JFF (Jobs for the Future) with funding from the William and Flora Hewlett Foundation.
+BEST is a dynamic group of teachers and leaders in four New Hampshire school districts (Laconia, Rochester, Sanborn and Souhegan), the New Hampshire Learning Initiative (NHLI), the Center for Innovation in Education (CIE), the New Hampshire Department of Education, and KnowledgeWorks powered by JFF with funding from the William and Flora Hewlett Foundation.

 Our 4-Part Recipe

 Making changes to how students learn is no easy task.
 It requires a unique blend of elements to make it all work.
 Here is what the BEST collaboration sees as key ingredients to successful large-scale change.

 Ensuring success with every student, every day, in every way

 Personalized for all students to be, responsible, and contributing citizens

 Committed to promoting respect, academic excellence, and pride by encouraging independent thinking within a culture of collaboration

 Putting the student at the center to provide the foundation and encouragement for success